 - Purpose is no surprise, it is something that all humans seek, ‘a cause greater and more enduring than themselves’.
 Through the use of language and policies, Motivation 3.0 allows purpose maximisation to take its place alongside profit maximisation.

-Our conversation ended with us looking at aspects of the book that we could apply to our own areas of work.
+Our conversation ended with us looking at aspects of the book that we could apply to our own areas of what motivates us in our work.
 Use of the toolkits to analyse where ‘flow’ happens for each of us, or possibilities to explore what autonomy and mastery means to our teams were starting points.
 Finally, we asked what our personal motivations are and common themes emerged around working with great people and improving peoples living and working circumstances.
 No carrots or sticks required!

 Guest blog by Sam Mills is Head Of Projects at Changeworks and Lucidity Network member.